czi-ai/cryolens/README.md

 - **Learned embeddings** that capture structural features
 - **Real-time feedback** during particle picking workflows

-The model is trained on 5.8 million synthetic particles spanning 103 protein structures and generalizes to experimental data.
+The model is trained on 5.8 million synthetic particles spanning 103 protein structures.
+We suggest fine tuning the model on your own data.

 ## Quick Start